 This document sets forth the policy governing the CEWRI-HH Program.
 These Guidelines are intended to aid and provide program activity guidance in Program implementation and closeout and should not be construed as exhaustive instructions.
 All Program activities must comply with the policies hereby stated.
 In addition, all program staff must adhere to established program procedures and all federal and state laws and regulations in effect, as applicable, in the execution of program activities.

 However, PRDOH reserves the faculty to authorize, in its sole discretion, the granting of Program benefits to any Applicant, only when exceptional circumstances, not contemplated in the Guidelines, justify it.
-Such faculty will be exercised on a case-bycase basis in compliance with local, state, and federal requirements.
-PRDOH is in no way obligated to grant the Program benefits in said cases.
+Such faculty will be exercised on a case-by-